 I watched Star Trek TOS, TNG, and DS9.
 Voyager was OK but didn't get to see all of

 I have seen most of the Star Wars, Star Trek, Lord of the Rings, and Harry Potter movies.
 I enjoy most ScienceFiction /Fantasy movies and Adventure movies.
 I like many of Robin Williams comedy movies and animated shows he voiced, Nicolas Cage and John Travolta adventure movies, Tom Selleck and Sam Elliott westerns.
 The list of movies are almost endless from Bridge at Ramagen to X-Men.

 I like Science Fictions books and Movies.
 I had a collection of many books but gave them to a nephew.
 The Hobbit and Lord of the Rings Trilogy, The Harry Potter Books , Edgar Rice Burroughs' Barsoom Novels, DragonLance, Forgotten Realms, Thieves World Series, The Greyhawk Adventures, Robert Asprin's MYTH Series, David Eddings' Belgariad, Malloreon and Elenium series, Christopher Stasheff's Warlock Series, Katherine Kurtz's Deryni Series, Roger Zelazny's Amber Series, Raymond Feist's Riftwar Saga, Fred Saberhagen's Sword Series, and Steven R. Donaldson's Chronicles of Thomas Covenant.

 This is me, what I am and what I've become.
 This is what I think and how I feel.
 These are my views, opinions and truths of which I am presently in agreement.
 I am who I am and I appear as others perceive me.
 How others tend to perceive me is their right and therefore, also, is my right to ignore them.
-"TRUTH" is but an illusion... merely a perspective of REAL FACTS, an illusion of what one believes.
+"TRUTH" is a perspective of REAL FACTS, an illusion of what one believes.
 Hopefully everyone's perspectives or truths are based on certifiable events and data rather than the delusions of what someone prefers.

 I try to always speak what I believe to be truth and consider alternative... differing perspectives.
-If one doesn't maintain an open mind and cannot or will not consider alternate perspectives, they become just another rock on the landscape of possibilities, ideas, imagination and learning.
-Although my views may change on a daily basis, ethical and moral feelings, pretty much remain constant.
+If one doesn't maintain an open mind and cannot or will not consider alternate perspectives, they become just another rock or sinkhole on the landscape of possibilities, ideas, imagination and learning.
+Although my views may change on a daily basis, ethical and moral feelings pretty much remain constant.